What do they look like?

 Around a third of Australian frog species will burrow into the ground for part of the year.

-Some burrowers, such as the Eastern and Western Banjo Frogs dig a shallow burrow a few centimetres deep in leaf litter which merely serves as a night-time and cold weather retreat, not a permanent abode.
+Some burrowers, such as the Eastern Banjo Frog (Limnodynastes dumerilii) or the Western Banjo Frog (Limnodynastes dorsalis) dig a shallow burrow a few centimetres deep in leaf litter which merely serves as a night-time and cold weather retreat, not a permanent abode.

 The true burrowing frogs are superb drought-dodgers, digging deep down into the soil and remaining there for months or even years as the soil bakes solid in the summer sun.